The Ultimate Guide to Going Alcohol-Free Later in Life

-If you tell yourself, I’m afraid of commitment - first dive into that?
+If you're afraid of commitment, dive into that.
 Where does that story come from?
 What proof do you have that you can’t commit to yourself?

-Is it from the 80’s when you told yourself you weren’t going to drink but then you did or last year?
+Is it from the 80’s when you told yourself you weren’t going to drink but then you did?
 Or is it based on something completely different like a broken relationship - divorce - career change.